qSWEp/SWE_project/README.md

 # E-Commerce Store

-## Note
-Built during the Tuwaiq Academy Django bootcamp (Mar 2025) as a learning project.
-Kept as-is to reflect the original coursework.

 A full-stack e-commerce web application built with Django, covering the shopping flow from product browsing to invoice generation.